vishalp743/devdynamic_Backend_vpp/README.md

 # Inventory Management System

-## Problem Statement
-An ecommerce store needs a robust inventory management system to track products, manage stock levels, and ensure smooth operations.
-The system should allow administrators to add new products to inventory, update existing product details, and remove products that are no longer available.
-Additionally, the system should provide insights into inventory levels and generate reports for better decision-making.

-## Solution Overview
-InventoryX is a Node.js-based inventory management system designed to meet the needs of online stores.
-It provides a set of RESTful APIs for managing inventory, including adding, updating, and removing products.
-The system stores inventory data in a JSON file for simplicity, but it can be easily adapted to use a database like MongoDB or MySQL in a production environment.
-Postman is used for testing the API endpoints, ensuring reliability and performance.

 ## POSTMAN COLLECTION LINK
 https://www.postman.com/navigation-cosmologist-91296973/workspace/devdynamic-assignment/collection/23475903-5729b00d-0a3c-4f12-8b19-9f8e3984ad45?action=share&creator=23475903
 ## POSTMAN DOCUMENTATION LINK
 https://documenter.getpostman.com/view/23475903/2sA3XMjPGk
 ## HOSTED URL
 https://devdynamic-backend-vpp.onrender.com  (For Routes Refer Above Documentation)

+## Solution Overview
+InventoryX is a Node.js-based inventory management system designed to meet the needs of online stores.
+It provides a set of RESTful APIs for managing inventory, including adding, updating, and removing products.
+The system stores inventory data in a JSON file for simplicity, but it can be easily adapted to use a database like MongoDB or MySQL in a production environment.
+Postman is used for testing the API endpoints, ensuring reliability and performance.

 ## EDGE CASE VALIDATION